solvia-labs/solvia/docs/src/wallet-guide/hardware-wallets/ledger.md

 After approving the transaction on your device, the program will display the transaction signature, and wait for the maximum number of confirmations (32) before returning.
-This only takes a few seconds, and then the transaction is finalized on the Solana network.
+This only takes a few seconds, and then the transaction is finalized on the Solvia network.
 You can view details of this or any other transaction by going to the Transaction tab in the [Explorer](https://explorer.solana.com/transactions) and paste in the transaction signature.